Lawyer: Man asleep when police fired on house, killing him

 “There is no warrant or other justification that would ever allow for that unless there is an imminent threat, which there was not,” Sandler said.

-A police statement Thursday says members of the department’s tactical unit were serving a “high-risk” search warrant related to unspecified “firearms offenses” at the home around 4:30 a.m.
-A tactical unit officer fatally shot Lemp while police were serving the warrant.
+The police department’s news release says the “facts and circumstances of the encounter” are still under investigation.
+Prosecutors from neighboring Howard County will review the evidence at the conclusion of the investigation.

-“The facts and circumstances of the encounter are still being investigated by (police) detectives,” the department said in the statement, which provided no other details about the shooting.
+“An established agreement between the Montgomery County State’s Attorney’s Office and the Howard County State’s Attorney’s Office stipulates that when an officer-involved shooting involving injury or death occurs in one county, the other county’s State’s Attorney’s Office will review the event,” police said.

-The unidentified officer involved in the shooting was placed on administrative leave, a standard procedure after police shootings.
+Lemp was Caucasian, according to Sandler.
+She did not know the race of the unidentified officer involved in the shooting because she said the officers were wearing masks.
+The officer was placed on administrative leave, a standard procedure after police shootings.

 Sandler said Lemp’s grief-stricken family is traumatized.
 Their statement says they intend to “hold each and every person responsible for his death.”